LDuheron/kfs-2/README.md

 # Global descriptor table

-The **Global Descriptor Table (GDT)** is a data structure used by Intel processors to define characteristics of various memory areas, known as **segments**.
+The **Global Descriptor Table (GDT)** is a data structure used by Intel processors to define characteristics of various memory areas, known as **segments**, by storing descriptors that describe those segments.

-These segments contain crucial information, such as the **base address** (where the segment starts), the **limit** (the size of the segment), and **access rights** (permissions like read, write, or execute).
+These descriptors contain crucial information, such as the **base address** (where the segment starts), the **limit** (the size of the segment), and **access rights** (permissions like read, write, or execute).
 This information helps the CPU manage and protect memory by enforcing access control on different areas.

-Each segment in the GDT is represented by a **descriptor**.
-A descriptor is a data structure that holds all the relevant information for a segment, allowing the CPU to interpret and manage the memory region associated with it.
-Specifically, the descriptor includes details like the segment's base address, size, and the segment's access rights.

 In our implementation, the structure of the segment descriptor is defined in the **gdt.h** file, as shown below: